Hiking in Italy: The 8 Best Routes in the Dolomites

 1) The Ultimate Tour in the Dolomites: Alta Via 1

-Alta Via means nothing more than High Route or High Path.
-High paths, there are many of them in the Italian Alps.
+Alta Via means nothing more than high route or high path.
+There are many high paths in the Italian Alps.
 That is why they all have a number.
 It is, as it were, a large network of paths and with the numbers it looks like a road network for cars.
 Very handy, because you can navigate well that way.
 The Italian walking route that is number one is the Alta Via 1.
 Logically, this is the hiking route that leaves no highlight of the Dolomites unseen and crosses the entire mountain range.

 The Alta Via 1 starts at Lago di Braies, which you can see in the photo above.
 Lago di Braies is easy to reach from nearby Cortina d'Ampezzo.
 From here, it is about 120 kilometres to a bus stop.
 Yep, a bus stop is the end point of the Alta Via 1.
 You have been on the road for about 10 days and with a short bus ride to Belluno, it's all over.
 If you want to read more about the Alta Via 1, you can do so in this extensive blog post.
 Packages for the Alta Via 1 can be found here.